trkks/imagestuff/README.md

 but could now be better suited for low-to-no-control superimposement of images ":D")

-### cursed
-Does some shifty stuff with an images pixels; throwaway.

 ### raycast
 Makes an image that contains a scene with reflective spheres.
 (Based on code translated from an old university course assignment)